KusionStack/kusionstack.io/kuperator_versioned_docs/version-v0.3/concepts/podopslifecycle.md

 ### General Workload Support

 PodOpsLifecycle offers seamless integration with various workload types, including Deployment and StatefulSet.
-To enable this functionality, ensure the feature gate for `GraceDeleteWebhook` is enabled when starting the KusionStack Operating controller:
+To enable this functionality, ensure the feature gate for `GraceDeleteWebhook` is enabled when starting the KusionStack Kuperator controller:

 ```shell
 # Enable the GraceDeleteWebhook feature when starting the controller with this argument